 Now it is time to make the changes to the transformation and test them.
 Go to Transformations, find Sample Python

-and change the Hello world code in Block 1
+transformation and change the Hello world code in Block 1 as follows:

 the output log.
 Save the code block and run the transformation again.
 You can see in the job log that it did indeed output the log message.